vvit19/Compiler/README.md

 bash run.sh filename -S
 ```
 ## Compiling process
+1) Parsing code to tree (frontend)
+2) Optimizing tree (middleend)
-1) Parsing code to tree (frontend) and optimizing it (middleend) - these stages were the same in my language
+> Middleend and frontend stages were the same in my language project.
-2) Converting tree to an intermediate representation (IR) - it is [double-linked list](https://github.com/vvit19/List), which elements are structures:
+3) Converting tree into the intermediate representation (IR).
+IR is based on double-linked list, where each node has the following structure:
 ``` C++
 struct Ir
 {